MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 ### `props.customUi.dossierAuthoring`

-This field is used to customized the UI components on the dossier authoring page.
+This field is used to customized the UI components on the dashboard authoring page.
 It has 2 properties: `toolbar` and `menubar`.

 #### Properties

 ##### `toolbar`

-Use the `toolbar` object to customize the visibilities of the toolbar icons on the dossier authoring page.
+Use the `toolbar` object to customize the visibilities of the toolbar icons on the dashboard authoring page.
 All detailed properties below are `Boolean`.

 - `tableOfContents.visible`
-  - Show the TOC button on the dossier authoring page toolbar or not.
+  - Show the TOC button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `undo.visible`
-  - Show the undo button on the dossier authoring page toolbar or not.
+  - Show the undo button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `redo.visible`
-  - Show the redo button on the dossier authoring page toolbar or not.
+  - Show the redo button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `refresh.visible`
-  - Show the refresh button on the dossier authoring page toolbar or not.
+  - Show the refresh button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `pauseDataRetrieval.visible`
-  - Show the "pauseDataRetrieval" button on the dossier authoring page toolbar or not.
+  - Show the "pauseDataRetrieval" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `dividerLeft.visible`
-  - Show the left divider on the dossier authoring page toolbar or not.
+  - Show the left divider on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `addData.visible`
-  - Show the "Add Data" button on the dossier authoring page toolbar or not.
+  - Show the "Add Data" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `addChapter.visible`
-  - Show the "Add Chapter" button on the dossier authoring page toolbar or not.
+  - Show the "Add Chapter" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `addPage.visible`
-  - Show the "Add Page" button on the dossier authoring page toolbar or not.
+  - Show the "Add Page" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertVisualization.visible`
-  - Show the "Visualization" button on the dossier authoring page toolbar or not.
+  - Show the "Visualization" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertFilter.visible`
-  - Show the "Filter" button on the dossier authoring page toolbar or not.
+  - Show the "Filter" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertText.visible`
-  - Show the "Text" button on the dossier authoring page toolbar or not.
+  - Show the "Text" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertImage.visible`
-  - Show the "Image" button on the dossier authoring page toolbar or not.
+  - Show the "Image" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertHtml.visible`
-  - Show the "Html" button on the dossier authoring page toolbar or not.
+  - Show the "Html" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertShape.visible`
-  - Show the "Shape" button on the dossier authoring page toolbar or not.
+  - Show the "Shape" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertPanelStack.visible`
-  - Show the "Panel Stack" button on the dossier authoring page toolbar or not.
+  - Show the "Panel Stack" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `insertInfoWindow.visible`
-  - Show the "Information Window" button on the dossier authoring page toolbar or not.
+  - Show the "Information Window" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `save.visible`
-  - Show the save button on the dossier authoring page toolbar or not.
+  - Show the save button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `dividerRight.visible`
-  - Show the right divider on the dossier authoring page toolbar or not.
+  - Show the right divider on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `more.visible`
-  - Show the "More" button(Only shown in small window) on the dossier authoring page toolbar or not.
+  - Show the "More" button(Only shown in small window) on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `freeformLayout.visible`
-  - Show the "Freeform Layout" button on the dossier authoring page toolbar or not.
+  - Show the "Freeform Layout" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `nlp.visible`
-  - Show the nlp button on the dossier authoring page toolbar or not.
+  - Show the nlp button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `responsiveViewEditor.visible`
-  - Show the "Responsive View Editor" button on the dossier authoring page toolbar or not.
+  - Show the "Responsive View Editor" button on the dashboard authoring page toolbar or not.
   - Default value: `true`.
 - `responsivePreview.visible`
-  - Show the "Responsive Preview" button on the dossier authoring page toolbar or not.
+  - Show the "Responsive Preview" button on the dashboard authoring page toolbar or not.
   - Default value: `true`

 ##### `menubar`

-Use the `menubar` object to customize the visibilities of the menubar items on the dossier authoring page.
+Use the `menubar` object to customize the visibilities of the menubar items on the dashboard authoring page.
 All detailed properties below are `Boolean`.

 - `library.visible`
-  - Show the Library home icon on the dossier authoring page menubar or not.
+  - Show the Library home icon on the dashboard authoring page menubar or not.
   - Default value: `true`.

 ### `props.customUi.reportConsumption`